Jail Sentence and Booking in Jail

-Credits are the time a defendant spend in police custody.
-If the defendant was released prior to going to court, that time he spend under arrest will apply towards the sentence if he or she is convicted.
-In Los Angeles, any part of a day in custody is usually counted as one day (California Penal Code section 2900.5).
+At the time of sentencing, the judge will ask the defendant (or his lawyer), if Defendant has any credits towards his jail time.
+By saying that the judge means any time that the defendant spent in jail prior to being sentenced, such as the time defendant spend in jail after his arrest.
+Credits are the time a defendant spent in police custody.
+If the defendant was released prior to going to court, that time he spends under arrest will apply towards the sentence.
+Under California law, any part of a day in custody is counted as one day (California Penal Code section 2900.5).
 So, if the defendant gets arrested at 11 pm and then police decide to release him or her the next day at 3 am, he or she will be entitled to credit of two days.
-That credit can be used towards fine at a rate of $30.00 per day or towards comunity work at a rate of day per day.
+That credit can be used towards fine at a rate of $130.00 per day or towards community work at a rate of day per day.

 The authority for using credits is found in California Penal Code section 4019(a)(1) that specifically permits credit usage from the time of arrest.
 Some argue that California Penal Code section 2900.5. contradicts that by stating that: (a) In all felony and misdemeanor convictions …, all days of custody … including days … credited … pursuant to Section 4019, . . . shall be credited upon[the] term of imprisonment … That position is supported by People v.
 Ravaux (2006) 142 Cal.App.4th 914 where Court of Appeals for San Diego (4/1) opined that custody credits are not to be given for merely being in the custody of police and start only from the time defendant is booked into a county jail.